-San Rafael Public Library - This library charges no fines on children's and teen materials and has found "that people do not keep youth materials out any longer since we've eliminated fines."
-9
+San Rafael Public Library - This library charges no fines on children's and teen materials and has found "that people do not keep youth materials out any longer since we've eliminated fines."9

 Vancouver Island University Library - "VIU library did not experience an increase in overdue items.
 Rather, the library saw a small decrease in the percentage of overdue circulating items.
 This decrease can be attributed to an extension of loan times from 2 to 4 weeks."
 In June 2012, prior to enacting the fine-free policies, VIU reported 30% of checkouts were overdue.
-In June 2013, after enacting the fine-free policies (and extending their loan duration), that dropped to 26% overdue.10 http://archive.boston.com/news/local/articles/2012/03/25/some greater boston libraries are dropping fines for overdue materials
+In June 2013, after enacting the fine-free policies (and extending their loan duration), that dropped to 26% overdue.10

-Vernon Area Public Library - Despite an increase in overdue items during the first week of the fine-free policy, this library found that overdue items were returned an average of eight days earlier as compared to prior to the policy
+Vernon Area Public Library - Despite an increase in overdue items during the first week of the fine-free policy, this library found that overdue items were returned an average of eight days earlier as compared to prior to the policy change.
+They also changed their renewal limits at the same time, which likely explains the extreme drop in overdue return dates, which is not normally reported as being that dramatically earlier.
+34 http://archive.boston.com/news/local/articles/2012/03/25/some greater boston libraries are dropping fines for overdu e_materials